adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/v1_6/CookBook.md

 need to cooperate).
 This means that the execution of `action1` and `action2` in the above example _may_ interleave.
-If this is a problem, you should add proper synchronization logic to `action1` and `action2` to make the test thread-safe.
+If this is a problem, you should add proper synchronization logic to `action1` and `action2` to make the out thread-safe.

 Also, remember that `DefaultValue<T>` is a global resource that